Skip to content

 Who licenses security companies in Indiana?+

-In Indiana, private security is regulated by the the Indiana Professional Licensing Agency, Private Investigator and Security Guard Licensing Board.
-Companies must hold a Security Guard Agency license, and you can verify one through Indiana PLA — License Verification.
+Indiana regulates private security through the the Indiana Professional Licensing Agency, Private Investigator and Security Guard Licensing Board.
+Companies must hold a Security Guard Agency license, which you can verify on Indiana PLA — License Verification.

 How do I verify a security company's license in Indiana?+

-Ask the provider for its license number, then look it up on the official source — Indiana PLA — License Verification — and confirm the record is active, unexpired, matches the business, and shows no disciplinary action.
-Then verify that the individual guards assigned to you hold current registrations.
+Ask the provider for its license number, look it up on the official source — Indiana PLA — License Verification — and confirm the record is active, unexpired, matches the legal business name, and shows no disciplinary action.
+Then verify that the individual officers assigned to you hold current registrations.

 What do armed security guards need in Indiana?+

-Armed officers in Indiana must hold no state security firearm permit — armed authority follows general Indiana firearms law (permitless carry since July 1, 2022), which involves no state security firearm course; general firearms eligibility applies, with a minimum age of 21 (Indiana sets no armed-security age by statute; employers and insurers use 21).
-This is separate from and in addition to the base guard credential.
+Armed officers in Indiana must hold no state security firearm permit — armed authority follows general Indiana firearms law (permitless carry since July 1, 2022), with a minimum age of 21 (Indiana sets no armed-security age by statute; employers and insurers use 21), on top of the base guard credential — plus the required firearms training and periodic requalification.
+For any armed post, confirm the specific armed credential, not just the base registration.

 Share this guide